Nevvman18/rs41-nfw/README.md

 * `v44` - humidity readings accuracy improvement, temperature compensation improvement, GPS abnormalities detection with sending to ground in dataRecorder APRS extended packets, HDOP value in dataRecorder packets, other minor improvements
 * `v43` - minor improvements
 * `v42` - dataRecorder functionality improvement, which additionally sends power of all 3 heaters, temperatures of radio and references area and battery voltage in mV
 * `v41` - PWM humidity sensor heating, just like in the Vaisala firmware, which maintains the humidity module temperature ~5K above air temperature (by default).
 References heating improvement, which maintains the temperature more stabily and using 3 different power levels for power saving and efficiency.
 Improved calibration function based on variable heating power, speeding up the process.
 Pressure estimation (like in RS41-SG models?, here based on altitude, temperature and RH) sent via Horus and APRS WX packets.
-APRS coordinates conversion script adjustment based on RS41ng function.
+APRS coordinates conversion script adjustment using the standard APRS coordinate encoding.
 * `v40` - now the `referenceHeating` option works like in the Vaisala firmware, maintaing temperature around 18*C.
 * `v39` - performance improvements, minor changes
 * `v38` - bugfix for delay variable initialization, which could lead to overflow if set at 65 seconds or higher